 4. Application Deadlines and Intakes for Universities in Switzerland:

 There are two main Intakes in Universities in Switzerland.
 Fall intake and Spring intake.
-The Fall intake starts in September and Spring intake for Switzerland starts in February.
+The Fall intake starts in September and the Spring intake for Switzerland starts in February.
 Non-EU students will require to apply for a student permit to study in Switzerland, so they should be well aware of the deadlines given below.
-However, each University follow its own cycle, and the official websites of respective universities are the most reliable source when it comes to application deadlines to Study in Switzerland.
+However, each University follows its own cycle, and the official websites of respective universities are the most reliable source when it comes to application deadlines to Study in Switzerland.

 General Deadlines to Apply at Universities in Switzerland: